Skip to content

 Remote Server Setup

-1. You need to be able to connect to your Ubuntu server from your local computer via SSH.
+You need to be able to connect to your Ubuntu server from your local computer via SSH.
 We highly suggest doing this via SSH keys so you don't have to specify a password every time.
-Many hosts like DigitalOcean offer to automatically add your SSH key when creating a server so take advantage of that.
-Or follow a guide such as this one.
+Many hosts offer to automatically add your SSH key when creating a server, so take advantage of that.

 Once you have a Ubuntu server up and running, you can provision it.